oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 ## Forwarding Credentials

-Any entity in possession of an SD-JWT (including an SD-JWT extracted from an SD-JWT-KB) can forward it to any third party that does not enforce Key Binding.
+Any entity in possession of an SD-JWT (including an SD-JWT extracted from an SD-JWT+KB) can forward it to any third party that does not enforce Key Binding.
 When doing so, that entity may remove Disclosures such that the receiver learns only a subset of the claims contained in the original SD-JWT.